Measurement & analytics

-iOS 17 Link Tracking: The End of URL Parameters?
+iOS 17 Link Tracking: The end of URL parameters?

 User privacy is a big topic in tech right now.
 As more people become aware of the risks of sharing their personal information online, tech companies are responding to these concerns by rolling back certain tracking measures.
 That’s why Apple has released Link Tracking Protection (LTP) as part of its iOS 17 update.